jefersonziro/Responsive-Gym-Website/README.md

 # Responsive Gym Website

-This is an HTML, CSS and JS exercise where I apply my knowledge to make a responsive gym website. click here to see in your web navigator: https://jefersonziro.github.io/rgw/
+This is an HTML, CSS and JS exercise where I apply my knowledge to make a responsive gym website.

+[Click here](https://jefersonziro.github.io/rgw/) to see in your web navigator.

 This project was developed with a responsive layout for diferent resolutions using the side menu for small resolution and a top menu for large resolutions.